Though payday loans may be convenient, they can be dangerous.

-LendUp provides a better alternative.
+LendUp provides an alternative.

 What is LendUp Financial?

-LendUp provides its customers with an alternative to payday loans that carries much less risk.
+To do this, LendUp provides its customers with an alternative to payday loans that carries much less risk.

 They promise no rollovers and no debt traps, and customers work with the company to set the terms of the loan before agreeing to anything.